verterok/layer-filebeat/README.md

     juju add-unit elasticsearch

-You can also increase in multiples, for example: To increase the number of logstash parser/buffer/shipping services:
+You can also increase in multiples, for example: To increase the number of Logstash parser/buffer/shipping services:

     juju add-unit -n 2 logstash

-To monitor additional hosts, simply relate the filebeat subordinate
+To monitor additional hosts, simply relate the Filebeat subordinate

     juju add-relation filebeat:beats-host my-charm